 - Cook the pudding until well risen and golden brown, this takes about 20 minutes.
 Avoid opening the oven door while the puddings re cooking to prevent them from collapsing.

 Or, put the joint of meat in earlier.
-The joint will of course be done a little sooner and but it can sit and gently rest before carving, which is always good practice with any cooked meat.
-The resting of the meat allows the fibres in the meat to relax and results in a more tender piece of meat.
+The joint will, of course, be done a little sooner and but it can sit and gently rest before carving, which is always good practice with any cooked meat.
+The resting of the meat allows the fibers in the meat to relax and results in a more tender piece of meat.